AdobeDocs/campaign-classic-learn.en/help/acc/sending-messages/managing-seed-and-proofs.md

 # How to manage seed and proofs in an email

-In this video you will learn how to add seeds and proofs to an existing email and how to send it.
+Learn how to add seeds and proofs to an existing email and how to send it.

 >[!VIDEO](https://video.tv.adobe.com/v/25606?quality=12)